 For our JustVA Fund, the Foundation has prepared specific answers to several frequently asked questions.
 Click on the FAQ to view the answer.

-What types of organizations will you support through this fund?
+What types of organizations are supported through this fund?

-Through the JustVA Fund, the Weissberg Foundation will support organizations that:
+Through the JustVA Fund, the Weissberg Foundation supports organizations that:

 - Have a budget supporting advocacy or organizing work that is $1 million or less;

 - Are dedicated criminal justice organizations or have specific criminal justice campaigns or agendas dedicated to change-making in Virginia;

 - Centralize racial justice in their mission, vision, operations, and programming;

 - Are Black, Indigenous, and/or person of color led and centered;

 - Use advocacy and/or community organizing as key engagement and power building strategies; and

 - Reach jurisdictions, counties, or regions in Virginia, with some work being done at the state-level.